ukirdeomkar/ukirdeomkar/README.md

 ### About Me:</b>

 - a **full-stack developer** </br>
+- 5 star in C++ on HackerRank
 - Worked with LAMP stack (Linux , Apache , MySQL , PHP)
 - Worked on Laravel framework with PHP
-- currently, learning and implementing Machine Learning and Deep Learning Projects.
+- Worked on Machine Learning and Deep Learning Projects.
-- Worked with Django and streamlit framework in Python
+- Worked with Django and streamlit framework in Python.
-- Learning ReactJS and MERN Stack
+- Worked with ReactJS and MERN Stack.
+- Currently Learning .net Framework with C#.

 ###  Technologies I have worked with :